About the Nutrition Science and Dietetics Program

 In January 2015, Sarah Skinner, a graduate student majoring in nutrition science in Falk College, secured a four- week unpaid internship with St. Vincent Sports Performance, a national and highly competitive nutrition internship with only four interns selected annually.
 For Sarah, the St. Vincent internship allowed her to get a real-world glimpse of her career goal of working with a sport team (professional or collegiate level).
 The internship was a hands-on sports nutrition experience where she worked one-on-one with potential NFL players preparing to enter the NFL Combine, Pro Days, and the Draft.

 The Academy of Nutrition and Dietetics' theme for national nutrition month, which takes place in March, is "Bite into a Healthy Lifestyle."
-The student group Orange Wrap is planning is a Plinko game where students in the dining halls come to the table, play the game by dropping a disk in one of the slots on top.
+The student group Orange Wrap planned a Plinko game where students in the dining halls come to the table, play the game by dropping a disk in one of the slots on top.

 Get The Lead Out